compilable/efc/README.md

-# Bash Script to symmetrically encrypt the files/folder content with a given password.
+# Bash Script to symmetrically Encrypt the Files/Folder Content.
+(EFC)

-# ./efc.sh
+## Run the script:
-efc_single.sh : encrypt / decrypt a single file of a folder tree.
+Utility script to encrypt/decrypt a single file of a folder tree using standard gpg lib.

-* -ed : encrypt directory
-* -ef : encrypt individual file
-* -d : decrypt file'
+`./efc.sh <FOLDER/FILE/PATH>`

 ## Windows configuration using gitbash

-Need to add the folder locaion to path.
+Need to add the folder location to the path.

 1. Create a bash profile.
 `nano ~/.profile`